CITPNZ Entry requirements

 More details in the SFIA Section.

-The level above is the core requirements of an applicant for CITPNZ, however the assessment also looks at other related areas:
+The level above is the core requirements of an applicant for CITPNZ in addition to full membership to ITP, however the assessment also looks at other related areas:

 This requires the following (shown in detail below):